fuchenxu2008/Gourmetrainer/PROBLEMS.md

 # Problem Encountered

+## Known Issues

+1. The application build is around 22Mb, because some modules from 'ExpoKit' is used like Voice function, Icon and Gradient background.
+Besides, Expo aims to provide support for multiple SDK and OTA update which can allow clients to recieve latest update without reinstalling apk.
+These factors give rise to the oversize of build bundle.
+2. In cuisine learning page with multiple levels, the first time rendering may cause some layout error, multiple views stacking up on each other.
+Swiping back and re-enter the screen solve the issue.
+After lots of digging, it still cannot be addressed.

 ## GraphQL folder structure

 There is **no** best structure, but to make it scalable, either group by `resolvers`, `typeDef`, `Queries`, `Mutations` (later `Subscriptions`) or by different `models`.